 Translations on this website are prepared by a third-party provider.
 Some portions may be incorrect.
 Some items—including downloadable files or images—cannot be translated at all.
 No liability is assumed by Beth Israel Deaconess Medical Center for any errors or omissions.
 Any user who relies on translated content does so at his/her own risk.

 Jennifer P. Stevens is the Director of the Center for Healthcare Delivery Science, a pulmonary and critical care physician, and an Assistant Professor at Harvard Medical School.
 Her area of investigation focuses on how, and why, we delivery the medical care we do and understanding how we can improve it.
 As a leader in the field of healthcare delivery science, Dr. Stevens directs this hospital-wide research group that builds and studies healthcare system innovations that provide what patients need, want and value.
 Her most recent research has investigated a range of healthcare delivery topics including: the opioid epidemic in ICUs across the country; the mortality benefit of inpatient physicians knowing their patients; and new ways to identify when our ICUs are strained to the point of patient harm.
-Dr. Stevens’s work has been featured in, among others, the Washington Post, NPR, the front page of the Boston Globe.
+Dr. Stevens' work has been featured in, among others, the Washington Post, NPR, and the front page of the Boston Globe.
 She is also the co-author of Understanding Healthcare Delivery Science, a textbook recently published by McGraw-Hill.